 By winning one of the world’s toughest endurance cycling events, Kolbinger follows in the tracks of a small, but growing number of women.
 Recently, Alaskan Lael Wilcox pulled off a coup at the 2016 Trans Am Bike Race to win the 4,400-mile epic by just two hours.
 And in 2011, Lynda Wallenfels, a 24-Hour National Champion who trains some of the country’s top endurance mountain bike racers, outlasted the field to victory at the sixth edition of the Arizona Trail Race 300.

-And it’s not just cycling.
+It’s not just cycling.
 Women ultrarunners are also outpacing men, including Jasmin Paris’ record-shattering victory at the 268-mile Montane Spine Race in January and Courtney Dewalter’s 2017 overall victory at the Moab 200.
 And based on the research of Swiss sports scientist Beat Knechtle, women are faster than men at two of the world’s hardest ultra-distance swimming races, the 28.5-mile Manhattan Island Marathon Swim and the 20.1-mile Catalina Channel Swim.
 These results, and others like them, remain the exception.
-But as women rack up wins at endurance events, it’s easy to wonder how women are bridging the performance gap.
+But as women rack up wins at endurance events, we can learn from them how women are bridging the performance gap.

 The most obvious answer lies in the democracy of endurance racing, where women line up side-by-side with men.

 Being pitted against men was the first step in breaking down the gender gap.
 While a broad sample of world records show men’s performances consistently outpace women’s by around 10 percent, as more women enter mixed-gender endurance events this may change.
-As women athletes have demonstrated, the broad demands of endurance racing may reward more than simple physical superiority.
+After all, the demands of endurance racing reward more than physical effort.

 “In ultra-endurance sports, there are so many factors that determine the outcome of a race—physiology, mental skills, technique, nutrition, route finding, strategy—and when you consider all of those things, women stand a decent chance against men,” says 2018 24-Hour World Champion Kaitlyn Boyle, who has won ultra-bikepacking events such as the Coconino Stage Race and is among the fastest racers on routes like the AZT300.